 They are super easy to make in your blender or food processor.
 Then shape into 24 smaller or 12 larger chicken burgers as part of your healthy dinner ideas.

-No matter what you do, it will be the best chicken burger you ever tried!
+No matter what you do, it will be the best chicken burgers you have ever tried!

 Ingredients and Substitutions

-This chicken burger recipe contains literally 5 main ingredients.
+This ground chicken burgers recipe contains literally 5 main ingredients.
 Remember, grandma was cooking very simple dinner recipes back in the 80’s-90’s.

 - Egg: Egg is a binder.
-If you use bread and have an egg allergy or are out of egg, your burger should still stay together or you could learn how to make a flax egg.
+If you add bread and have an egg allergy or are out of egg, your burger should still stay together or you could learn how to make a flax egg.